-Despite the ongoing tariff war between the two countries, the US remains one of China’s top wine importers.
+Despite the ongoing tariff war between the two countries, the US remains one of the top wine exporting countries to China.
 90% of these wines are from California.
 In the first half of 2018, imports reached US$38.4 million, up by 14% in value.
-Meanwhile, the price of American wines in the region stays competitive at US$7.85 per liter.
+Meanwhile, the price of American wines in China stays competitive at US$7.85 per liter.

 Due to the additional tariffs on US wines, importers have to pay bigger taxes, making their products more expensive.
 Many vintners, however, remain optimistic about the future of American wines in China.
 They are banking on the Chinese’s increasing disposable income and their thirst for high-quality vintages.